 Notes

-- The individual spices - coriander, cumin, turmeric, and chilli, can be replaced with 2-3 tablespoons of jalfrezi curry paste, 1-2 tablespoons of jalfrezi curry powder, or at a pinch 1-2 tablespoons of ordinary curry powder and a teaspoon of chilli powder.
+- The individual spices - coriander, cumin, turmeric, ginger nd chilli, can be replaced with 2-3 tablespoons of jalfrezi curry paste, 1-2 tablespoons of jalfrezi curry powder, or at a pinch 1-2 tablespoons of ordinary curry powder and a few pinches of chilli powder if available.
+If using the curry powder do add garam masala powder if its available.

-- Instead of vegan chicken pieces or chunks, replace with extra potatoes, broccoli, mushrooms, tofu, seitan, tempeh, rehydrated TVP or soy curls, or your choice of veggies.
+- Instead of vegan chicken pieces you can replace this ingredient with extra potatoes, or broccoli, mushrooms, tofu, seitan, tempeh, rehydrated TVP or soy curls, or your choice of vegetables.

 - We used This Isn't Chicken Pieces which are plant-based and vegan.

-- Instead of garlic powder and ginger powder, replace with fresh garlic [about 4-6 cloves, sliced or diced] and fresh ginger [about 1 inch piece, grated], we had run out of fresh garlic and ginger!
-Or go with jarred garlic and ginger.
+- Instead of garlic powder and ginger powder, replace with fresh garlic [about 4-6 cloves, sliced or diced] and fresh ginger [about 1 inch piece, grated].
+Or go with jarred or frozen garlic and ginger.

 - Mango chutney can be replaced with an onion chutney or an onion pickle.